margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It takes faith to take a step forward.
 It takes faith to forgive and heal a relationship.
 It takes faith to move on and trust people.
+Everyone has faith.
+Everyone with a heart has faith.

 <br>